 The following code will log one record into a data set called

-import rubrix as rb rb.log( rb.TextClassificationRecord(inputs="My first Rubrix example"), name='example-dataset' )
+import rubrix as rb rb.log( rb.TextClassificationRecord(text="My first Rubrix example"), name='example-dataset' )

 Congratulations!
 You are ready to start working with Rubrix.

-Please refer to our advanced setup guides if you want to:
+Have a look at our advanced setup guides if you want to (among other things):